by-liu/MbLS/README.md

 It is straightfoward to include the self-contained module [logit_margin_l1](calibrate/losses/logit_margin_l1.py) in your framework.

-The core ideas are simply a few lines of code:
+The core idea is simply a few lines of code:

 ```
 loss_ce = self.cross_entropy(inputs, targets)